maximjsx/dex-react-native/README.md

 <img src="assets/images/02.jpg" width="300">

-Swap View – You can select a token and check swap details.
+Swap View – You can select a token and check the swap details.
 The inputs are sanitized, and the token value is converted from BigInt to a human-readable floating-point number.
+We can proceed with the swap because I’ve already approved the token to keep the demo short and to the point.
+However, the app performs the full flow of checking the wallet balance, allowance, and if everything is in order, the swap can be completed.

 <img src="assets/images/03.jpg" width="300">